 Perusing my daily dose of travel writers forums for the day a few weeks back, I noticed an article about travel writer Patti Morrow who had been injured in South Africa.
-She and her brother were on their way to Aquila Safari when she was involved in a severe motor vehicle crash on May 14, 2014.
+She and her brother were on their way to Aquila Safari when she was involved in a severe motor vehicle crash.

 She was then sent to MediClinic Worcester to reconstruct her completely severed left femur and to reposition it back into her hip joint.
 Her pelvis was cracked in five places, her clavicle and right wrist were broken, and she has numerous sprains, bruises, bumps and cuts, neck pain and frequent headaches.
 She also developed a staph infection in her bladder from the catheter that was in for two weeks.